Risingson/eveeyedocs/docs/ui/basic-ui.md

 !!! error "Mobile"
     Keyboard shortcuts do not apply to mobile apps.

-Hold SHIFT while clicking a system to show info on it or close the info pane again.<br>
+Hold SHIFT while clicking a system to show info on it or close the info pane again.
+This also prevents the solarsystem-menu from opening.<br>
 Hold CTRL while clicking a non-regional system to go to its map.<br>
 Hold CTRL-SHIFT while clicking a system to go to its radar map.<br>